 If this is your last shift in a block of night shifts, remember that the more days in a row that you have been working through the night, the more sleep debt you will likely have accrued.
 Repaying some of the sleep debt that you accumulate as quickly as possible will help you to recover sooner.

 Exposure to light triggers chemical events in the circadian pacemaker that affects your sleep and wake cycles.
 For example, melatonin is released as it gets dark in the evening to make you feel drowsy, while melatonin is suppressed and cortisol elevated by the morning light to make you feel more awake.

 Artificial light can affect your circadian pacemaker in the same way as sunlight, and timed exposure to bright light can help to alter your body’s sleep cycle.

 During night shifts, you can try to “trick” your body into an alert state with exposure to bright light, and promote sleep by suppressing light exposure after your shift.

 Furthermore, another study found that intermittent exposure to bright light is almost as effective as continual exposure.

 Beware of exposure to blue light emitted from digital devices, such as your smartphone, tablet, or television, before you go to bed after a night shift.
-Research has suggested that blue light knocks our circadian rhythms off-kilter, which signals to your brain that it is daytime and results in poorer sleep quality.
+Research has suggested that blue light knocks our circadian rhythms off-kilter, which signals to your brain that it is daytime and results in

 Ways that you can control your exposure to light include: